The People's Best New Chef: Gulf Coast Contenders

 Why He's Amazing: Because his dishes inspired by Creole and Puerto Rican street food—like shrimp-and-tasso pinchos [bar snacks]—take pub food to a new level.

-Background: Internship at Le Bernardin (New York City); Commander's Palace, Café Adelaide (New Orleans); Bistro Alex (Houston)
+background: Internship at Le Bernardin (/sites/default/files/ew York City); Commander's Palace, Café Adelaide (New Orleans); Bistro Alex (Houston)

-Quintessential Dish: Blue crab and Cajun bowfin caviar mini tacos with Crystal hot sauce aioli

-First Mentor: Eric Ripert at Le Bernardin.
-"I was 18 years old, going on 19.
-I was a kid, right out of high school.
-I went to the interview, and it was chef Eric and me, and he was like, 'You don't have any schooling.
-You don't have any experience in the kitchen, and you don't know anything.
-I'll hire you.'
-And I was like, 'Sweet.
-How much am I going to get paid?'
-And he said, 'You're not.'
-I worked [as an intern] for free for him for one year...It was a great experience."

 Location: New Orleans